nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `show 1` followed by `delete 2` deletes the 2nd task of the 1st lesson in the schedule list.
+* `show 1` followed by `deleteTask 2` deletes the 2nd task of the 1st lesson in the schedule list.

 Success Output:
 ```